Finding My Way (Back) to Business

 In Journal

-I’ve been thinking a lot lately about how we, as creative people, carry so much more than the work we make.
+I’ve been thinking a lot lately about how we, as creative people, carry so much more than the work we create.

 We juggle inspiration, time, money, materials, doubt, dreams and (often quietly behind the scenes) the business of keeping it all afloat.

-And I realised … I have something useful to share here.
+And with that I realised … I have something useful to share here.

 The Work Behind the Work